toolness/shadowmap-2d/README.md

 ### Deployment

-Run `sh ./build.sh` to build everything for deployment, then upload the `dist` directory to a static web server.
+Run `npm run build-js` followed by `sh ./copy-to-dist.sh` to build everything for deployment, then upload the `dist` directory to a static web server.

 You can also run `npm run build-and-deploy` to deploy everything to GitHub Pages.